Back to Blog

 Certifications to Look For

-Dealers authorized by engine manufacturers (Mercury, Volvo, Yamaha, etc.) have additional factory training and access to proprietary diagnostic tools.
-For in-warranty or complex work, this matters.
+Dealers authorized by engine manufacturers (Mercury, Volvo, Yamaha) have additional factory training and access to proprietary diagnostic tools.

 Questions to Ask Before You Commit